Babies born on floor as Zimbabwe's health system totters

 A senior doctor, speaking on condition of anonymity, said the situation has become untenable.

-"There is no public health in Zimbabwe at the moment; everything has come to a standstill," he said, adding: "Patients are dying".
+"There is no public health in Zimbabwe at the moment; everything has come to a standstill," he said.

 Even the scarce equipment is often not right.